 Ward is the recipient of a Pushcart Prize for Poetry and two Distinguished Artist Fellowships from the New Jersey State Council on the Arts.
 The Star-Ledger has named Ward one of the “10 Dynamic Jersey Artists Not Named Springsteen” who are “making a difference,” citing his poetry’s “music and physicality.”

 As a Teacher: Ward has received the Governor’s Award in Arts Education from the State of New Jersey and has been designated Distinguished Teaching Artist by the New Jersey State Council on the Arts.
 He was also named Teaching Artist of the Year by Playwrights’ Theatre of New Jersey for his work in the New Jersey Writers Project.
 He has taught at The Frost Place, the Controlled Burn Writers' Seminar, and the New Jersey Governor's School of the Arts.
 He is the recipient of the NISOD Excellence Award at Warren County Community College in New Jersey, where he teaches throughout the year in the Creative Writing program.
 He has been honored with the President's Merit Award at the Warren County Hall of Fame Induction Ceremony.

 Recent appearances include University of Delaware, Rutgers (New Brunswick) Writers’ Conference, Monmouth University’s Bruce Springsteen Symposium, the Lewes (DE) Writers' Conference, the Princeton Public Library, and the 17th Biennial Geraldine R. Dodge Poetry Festival, among others.
 In 2019, he taught in the Creative Writing program at Lafayette College in Easton, PA.

-He lives near the Musconetcong River in Lebanon Township, NJ, with his partner, the writer Laurie Granieri, and his eleven-year-old son.
+He lives near the Musconetcong River in Lebanon Township, NJ, with his wife, the writer Laurie Granieri, and his son.